 - If you are upgrading from a release older than 9.1, you must upgrade to Release 9.4 before you can proceed.
 If you are upgrading from Release 9.1, 9.2, 9.3, we recommend that you first upgrade to Release 9.4.
 Follow the instruction in the Release 9.4 documentation and then refer to the following instructions. - It is recommended to upgrade to the latest release of MSL prior to upgrading MBG software.
-This enables you to take advantage of the latest MSL features and security updates. - For major software upgrades (for example, upgrading from MSL 10.x to MSL 11.x), you must perform a fresh installation of MSL and MBG software. - For a minor software upgrade, such as a Service Pack or a Fix Pack release, you can update the MBG and MSL versions from the Blades panel of the MSL Server Manager. - Refer to the MSL Qualified Hardware List available in your Mitel MiAccess account for a complete list of supported servers with MSL 11.x.
-Mitel recommends servers from this list only and reserves the right to limit support for other hardware configurations.
+This enables you to take advantage of the latest MSL features and security updates. - For major software upgrades (for example, upgrading from MSL 10.x to MSL 11.x), and for a minor software upgrade, such as a Service Pack or a Fix Pack release, you can update the MBG and MSL versions from the Blades panel of the MSL Server Manager.